'Tonight Show' audience member crafts on-the-spot song about Taylor and Travis — and it's a hit

 The clever lyrics, along with Bolin’s Bob Dylan-esque delivery, seemed to impress Fallon afterward and also turned some heads with viewers on social media as well.

-That wasn’t the end of Swift being a topic of conversation on the show however, as Paramore lead singer Hayley Williams sat down with Fallon later in the show and discussed her longtime friendship with Swift.
+That wasn’t the end of Swift being a topic of conversation on the show, however, as Paramore lead singer Hayley Williams sat down with Fallon later and discussed her longtime friendship with Swift.

 It turns out that while Paramore and Swift were both up for Best New Artist Grammys back in 2008 — they both lost out to Amy Winehouse — Swift’s mother approached Williams at Timbaland’s Grammy party and ended up getting the two young singers connected early on and they have been friends ever since.